Pamplin Sports Center

 The Pamplin Sports Center is a 2,300-seat basketball and volleyball arena in Portland, Oregon which serves as the home of the Lewis & Clark Pioneers.
-Before the Pamplin Sports Center, the college had a 1,600-seat arena that featured a plywood court which was built in 1947, but it burned down in 1966.
-For the next three seasons the school's team had no home court and was forced to practice and play at several high school gymnasiums around the Portland metropolitan area.
-The Pamplin Sports Center was completed in 1962, and in 2007 it was renovated and two practice courts were added that could be hidden under the bleachers during games.
+Before the Pamplin Sports Center, the college had a 1,600-seat arena that featured a plywood court, which was built in 1947 and burned down in 1966.
+For the next three seasons, the school's team had no home court and was forced to practice and play at several high school gymnasiums around the Portland metropolitan area.
+The Pamplin Sports Center was completed in 1969.
+In 2007, it was renovated and two practice courts were added that could be hidden under the bleachers during games.
 The stadium features two Daktronics-brand scoreboards on each base line.
 At the time of its construction, the Pamplin Sports Center cost US$2.2 million.
 It was constructed by Juhr and Sons from Portland.
-The stadium as named after Robert B. Pamplin, whose son sat on the board of trustees for the college at the time.
+The arena was named after Robert B. Pamplin, whose son sat on the board of trustees for the college at the time.